AdobeDocs/marketo.en/help/marketo/product-docs/reporting/revenue-cycle-analytics/program-analytics/compare-channel-effectiveness-with-the-program-analyzer.md

    From the colors, we learn that the Tradeshow channel, the greenest bubble, has influenced the greatest revenue won, as measured by first-touch attribution.

-1. Now, if we change the Color metric to **(MT) Revenue Won**, we see that the Online Advertising channel, now the greenest, influenced more revenue *over time *than the Webinar and Tradeshow channels.
+1. Now, if we change the Color metric to **(MT) Revenue Won**, we see that the Online Advertising channel, now the greenest, influenced more revenue -over time_ than the Webinar and Tradeshow channels.

    ![](assets/image2014-9-17-18-3a41-3a40.png)

 In our example, we see that the Tradeshow channel is both the most expensive (furthest to the right) and most successful (highest on the Y axis) when measuring pipeline created by first touch.
 Now, let's consider each channel's pipeline created as measured by multi-touch attribution.

 >[!TIP]
 >